skywickenden/JavaScript-Rotate/README.md

 It was tested on major desktop, mobile, game console, and TV browsers... but should work in other devices too, if that exists.
 Here, we present different flavours:
 * A simple one, in which we can rotate an element to a fixed angle
-* A dynamic one, that we can grab with the cursor or touch, and slide its rotation as if was a Dial wheel.
+* A dynamic one, that we can grab with the cursor or touch, and slide its rotation as if it was a Dial wheel.

 ##Implementation##
 Just add this library inside the *<head>* of your HTML document, and (when your target element is loaded) execute